-When it comes to a special eternity ring, you have the ability to choose an array of different designs.
+You have the ability to choose an array of different designs.
 If you're interested in a half eternity ring, you could decorate it with less stones that are larger in size.
-Or you could choose a full eternity ring that is decorated beautifully and encircles the entire circumference of the ring.
+Or you could choose a full design which encircles the entire circumference of the ring with diamonds.

 Diamond Eternity Rings

 The most traditional eternity ring design is that which is decorated with diamonds.
-This is because it's seen as one of the most romantic symbols of love and because it's a rare and precious stone that is unique.
+This is because it's one of the most romantic symbols of love.
+And because it's a rare and precious stone that is unique.

-Alternatively, a princess cut diamond - which is a square shape - is a popular choice as the diamonds can be arranged closely together.
-In this way, your eternity ring can resemble an almost seamless circle of gorgeous diamonds across the finger.
+Alternatively, a princess cut diamond - which is a square shape - is a popular choice.
+Here you can arrange the diamonds closely together.
+In this way, your ring can resemble an almost seamless circle of gorgeous diamonds across the finger.

 You could also consider baguette diamonds which will create extra texture.
 In fact, many choose to alternate baguette diamonds with either princess cut or round brilliant diamonds, which gives it a more vintage appearance.

 Choose a gemstone instead of a diamond if you absolutely adore a certain type of gemstone.
 For some, a coloured stone is the perfect way in which to add character and uniqueness to an ring, especially if that stone is one of their favourites.

 How do You Wear an Eternity Ring?